Before you begin

 - Please note that you will need to have access to the third-party authenticator service each time you log in to Gentu.

-- While logged in to Gentu, select your username in the top right-hand corner.
+- While logged in to Gentu, click the three dots icon in the top right-hand corner.

 - Select Account Settings.